kanata-php/conveyor-laravel-broadcaster/Readme.md

 > );
 > ```
 > Yeah, maybe I'll come up with a helper soon...
+> The thing is that, you'll see further in this documentation that you can broadcast a Laravel Event and achieve the same thing with less code, but this way here is faster.

 Example of usage in a view with authorization at this point: